pepfar-datim/PLM-BundleMaker/README.md

 ## Overview

 BundleMaker app is a middleware data transformation component, written in Java as a RESTful web application, using [Spring Boot](https://spring.io/projects/spring-boot) framework.
-It accepts and converts a single Fast Healthcare Interoperability Resources (FHIR) Bundle of QuestionnaireResponse (QR) resources or a single QR resource into a Bundle of resources as identified by [questionnaire-definitions](https://www.hl7.org/fhir/questionnaire-definitions.html#Questionnaire.item.definition) of [questionnaire](https://www.hl7.org/fhir/questionnaire.html) items in the supllied QuestionnaireResponse.
+It implements definition based extraction of resources from questionnaire responses into referenced FHIR resources.
+It accepts and converts a single Fast Healthcare Interoperability Resources (FHIR) Bundle of QuestionnaireResponse (QR) resources or a single QR resource into a transaction type bundle of resources as identified by [questionnaire-definitions](https://www.hl7.org/fhir/questionnaire-definitions.html#Questionnaire.item.definition) of [questionnaire](https://www.hl7.org/fhir/questionnaire.html) items in the supllied QuestionnaireResponse.

+Currently, only creation of new resources is supported.
+Pre-population and updating using context resources is not supported.

 The BundleMaker relies on [HAPI FHIR](https://hapifhir.io/) library for both parsing and generating FHIR resources.